 Klee Bethel, MD

 “We’ve seen that therapies that only include pharmaceuticals often don’t give the patient significant relief over the long term and can have very deleterious side effects,” says Dr. Hamilton.
 Additionally, she notes, “By using medical nutrition, botanical medicine, mind-body medicine, hydrotherapy, acupuncture, and homeopathy, we can offer the chronic pain patient more options that may offer them relief, resolution, and hope in a future that has less pain and sickness, and more vitality.”

 “Starting at a fundamental level, diet plays a huge role in treating pain,” Dr. Seenauth says.
 “Many painful conditions are aggravated by inflammation, which can be reduced and modulated through use of an anti-inflammatory diet, such as:

 - plant based foods

 “Diet is not a one-size-fits-all therapy,” he says.
-“Naturopathic physicians can help patients navigate which diet is appropriate for their individual needs.”
+“Naturopathic physicians can help patients navigate which nutritional plan is appropriate for their individual needs.”